 In contrast, chronic pain lasts.
-Chronic pain persists beyond the usual recovery period for a known injury.
+Chronic pain persists beyond the anticipated recovery period for a known injury.
 There is usually a physiologic explanation for chronic pain, it is very real, and it is not “all in your head”.
 Still, it is difficult to diagnose, it is not visible on an X-ray or other objective tests, and it is often misunderstood or underappreciated by family members, friends, employers, and the insurance company responsible for paying your claim.
 We do understand.

 Examples of chronic pain conditions that may be associated with trauma include:

 This is a chronic neurological syndrome that can occur either in the presence or in the absence of direct nerve damage.
-Classic symptoms can include burning pain, extreme sensitivity to touch, and skin changes in the affected area such as redness, warmth, swelling, or sweating.
+Classic symptoms can include burning pain, extreme sensitivity to touch, and skin changes in the affected area such as redness, warmth, swelling or sweating.
 Pain may appear to be out of proportion to the original traumatic injury.

 This is a painful condition affecting skeletal muscles in the body.
-It can cause local or referred pain, tightness, tenderness, stiffness, and muscle weakness.
-It is characterized by trigger points which cause referred pain in a defined pattern for specific muscles, restricted range of motion, and localized muscle twitching.
+It can cause local or referred pain, tightness, tenderness, stiffness and muscle weakness.
+It is characterized by trigger points which cause referred pain in a defined pattern for specific muscles, restricted range of motion and localized muscle twitching.
 Acute onset can occur after a traumatic event.

 This is characterized by chronic widespread pain and tenderness.
 It can be triggered by a physically traumatic event or an emotionally stressful event.
 The pain can change locations and intensity from day to day.
 There may be localized areas of tenderness around various joints in the body.

-Chronic pain can interfere with your ability to work, to sleep, and to function in your day to day activities.
-Relentless pain can bring on depression, stress, and anxiety.
+Chronic pain can interfere with your ability to work, to sleep, and to function in your day-to-day activities.
+Relentless pain can bring on depression, stress and anxiety.
 It can affect your personal relationships.
 It can cost you your job.
 Treatment is focused on controlling your pain and can be extremely expensive.
 The insurance company and/or the jury must be made to understand that your treatment is necessary.
 It is essential that you have an experienced personal injury attorney to make sure the insurance company and/or the jury recognize the devastating effects of chronic pain on your quality of life.